Policy update

 When you’re traveling in France, you’ll find that debit and credit cards are widely used and accepted.

 The euro (€).
-Germany is one of the most visited countries in the Schengen area, and it also uses the euro!
+Germany is one of the most visited countries in Europe, and it also uses the euro!
 Whether you’re traveling to Munich, Frankfurt, Berlin, or somewhere else, you can use euros for all of your transactions.

 Before Germany switched to the Euro, their official currency was the Deutsche mark.